 In many cases, there is also a need for objective neuropsychological screening.
 This is because most people with cognitive impairments can't accurately self-report those impairments.
-A neuropsychological screening can include tasks like remembering a list of words or holding some digits and letters in your working memory.
+A neuropsychological screening can include tasks like remembering a list of words or hold-ing some digits and letters in your working memory.
 This assessment can give insight into cognitive problems and resources that you may not be aware of yourself and cannot describe.

 Research studies have shown that there is often a poor relationship between self-reported (subjective) cognitive problems and objective performance impairments on neuropsychological tasks in people affected by mood disorders.
 Often, the subjectively experienced cognitive problems are colored by depression and mania symptoms.
 These symptoms can make it difficult to accurately assess one's own cognitive ability and will often lead to overestimation of the cognitive problems.
 Even for the evaluator, it can be hard to distinguish between residual depressive symptoms and 'true' cognitive problems.
+Sometimes, for the psychiatrist and the psychologist it is hard to know whether the person is cognitively impaired or a little depressed.